-Wireless communication and mobile computing are the largest growth sectors in electronics and are expected to continue to grow in the future, with applications ranging from mobile phones to self-driving cars.
+Wireless communication and mobile computing are the largest growth sectors in electronics and with applications ranging from mobile phones to self-driving cars.

 One of the major features of the course is the teaching of industry standard embedded systems using ARM processors, which are currently in over 90% of all mobile phones.

-The course is ideal if you are seeking a route into industries which utilise wireless sensor network applications, ranging from smart buildings, warehouses, traffic monitoring, patient monitoring, industry 4.0 and the internet of things.
-After graduating, you will be significantly more attractive to a wider range of employers due to a more comprehensive portfolio of experience.
+The course is ideal if you are seeking a route into industries which use wireless sensor network applications, ranging from smart buildings, warehouses, traffic monitoring, patient monitoring, industry 4.0 and the internet of things.
+After graduating, you'll be significantly more attractive to a wider range of employers due to a more comprehensive portfolio of experience.

 Some employers recruit preferentially from accredited degrees, and an accredited degree is likely to be recognised by other countries that are signatories to international accords.

 including fully-equipped recording studios, a 50-channel loudspeaker array, and an anechoic chamber

 We hold a bronze Athena SWAN award for our commitment to gender equality in science

 In the latest REF assessment (2014), 87% of our work was assessed as world leading or internationally excellent

 You'll study a total of 120 credits spread over 11 modules, as well as undertaking a project worth an additional 60 credits.
 All the modules are compulsory.